Installment Loan vs Revolving Credit: Know the Difference

 If you’re looking to grow your small business, you have two main financing options to choose from: installment loans and revolving credit.
 Installment loans give you a lump sum of cash up front that you pay back (with interest) in monthly payments.
 Revolving credit, on the other hand, provides a source of funds you can draw on and repay (with interest) as needed.
 Each has its own features, pros, and cons to consider as you research your business financing options.

-Below, you’ll find the basics about installment loans, revolving credit, and the differences between the two so you can make an informed choice about which financing makes sense for your business.
+Below, you’ll find the basics about installment loans, revolving credit, and the differences between the two so you can make an informed choice about which financing option makes sense for your business.

 What Is an Installment Loan?